Harbor Towers: Development and construction

 The Harbor Towers apartment complex was completed in 1971.
 It is located near Boston's financial district and developed by the Berenson Corporation.
-The towers were designed by Henry N. Cobb, who also designed Boston's John Hancock Tower and collaborated with I.M Pei on Boston's City Hall Plaza. s of 2025, the Harbor Towers remain among the tallest residential buildings in Boston, though several newer developments, such as Millennium Tower and One Dalton Street, now exceed their height.
+The towers were designed by Henry N. Cobb, who also designed Boston's John Hancock Tower and collaborated with I.M Pei on Boston's City Hall Plaza.
+In 2006, they were the city's tallest residential towers.
 The towers were planned by the Boston Redevelopment Authority (BRA) to revitalize Boston's waterfront.

 Originally planned as three 40-story towers, only two were built alongside a parking garage.

 Condominium conversion

 As the growth of the city moved toward the waterfront, the development's location drew attention during the condominium conversion craze of the early 1980s.
 In 1981, both apartment towers started a two-year process of conversion to over 600 condominiums, with incentives for existing renters to purchase at discounted prices.
 Many early apartment renters now own several units, often combined to create wrap-around units with as much as 5000 sqft of living space.
-Newcomers to the building buy units for $650,000 to as much as $2.9 million.
+As of 2025, units range from $700,000 to $3 million.

+Renovations

 Over the decades, the towers have undergone major renovations, including complete window replacement in the 1990s following a 70-window fall incident caused by Hurricane Gloria in 1985.
-Due to their severe corrosion, the towers' HVAC pipes were replaced in 2010.
-In 2014, Harbour Towers' lobby and hallways were renovated.
+Due to their severe corrosion, the towers' HVAC pipes were replaced in 2010, and in 2014, the towers' lobby and hallways were renovated.

-Architectural details
+In April 2025, a $20 million project was undertaken to bolster the towers' ground floor coastal defenses to protect the structure from sea level rise.
+The project was triggered by two nor'easters in 2018 which caused widespread flooding.
+It is expected to last for 12 months.

+Architecture

 The apartments are organized in a pinwheel fashion around a central core and are made of cast in place reinforced concrete.
 The concrete exterior balconies have a giant zipper-like appearance against the flat façade.

 The stainless steel sculpture at the base of the buildings is Untitled Landscape by David von Schlegell, created in 1964.
 The artwork is often mistaken for solar panels.

+Criticism

+The residential complex appears to have been generally poorly received by the public.
+Boston Magazine described the building as "grim 40 stories of concrete and glass".
+The architect himself, Henry Cobb, wrote in an email to the magazine: "I do not regard Harbor Towers as my best effort in Boston.
+I am sympathetic to those who believe that in the perspective of history this could be seen as the wrong project in the wrong place at the wrong time."